Slava/meteor-gmail-query-parser/README.md

 Later this structured form of query can be used by other software to filter out messages those came from the GMail API.

+Or you can use the `GMailQuery.Matcher` class that provides the `matches` method for this exact reason.

 Supported syntax:
 ---